Numerical simulation of solitary gravity waves on deep water with constant vorticity: Basic equations

 \subsection{Governing equations in Cartesian coordinates}

 Consider a two-dimensional flow of an ideal incompressible fluid with a free surface.
-In the $(x,y)$-plane, with the $y$-axis oriented upwards and the $x$-axis coinciding with the fluid surface at rest, we describe motion of the fluid by a stream function $\Psi$, which is connected to velocity components $v_x,v_y$ as
+In the $(x,y)$-plane, with the $y$-axis directed upward and the $x$-axis coinciding with the fluid surface at rest, we describe motion of the fluid using a stream function~$\Psi$, which is connected to velocity components $v_x,v_y$ as